Senate GOP hails new Interior deputy as ‘voice of reason’

 “It’s clear Mr. Beaudreau understands America’s need for an all-of-the-above energy strategy,” Barrasso said, adding that he hopes Beaudreau “can serve as a voice of reason in an administration that is waging a war on American energy workers.”

-Murkowski, who was one of four GOP senators who voted in favor of Haaland, had made no secret of her support for Beaudreau, citing his Alaska background and knowledge of Interior Department issues.
+Murkowski, who was one of just four GOP senators to back Haaland, had made no secret of her support for Beaudreau, citing his Alaska background and knowledge of Interior Department issues.

-Beaudreau “knows what goes on within the department.
-He’s grounded in just kind of the management and operation side of things, as well as the policy side,” she told E&E News.
+“Tommy Beaudreau was raised in Alaska and understands the importance of oil and gas programs and their impacts on the communities and families that live there,” she said in a statement Thursday.

+“Alaska has been off to a rough start” with the Biden administration, Murkowski said, adding that Beaudreau “has a reputation for listening to all sides on an issue, and I hope to count on him to help improve Alaska’s relationship with the Interior Department.”

 Interior has emerged as a flashpoint in the early days of the Biden administration, with Republicans frequently complaining that Biden’s policies hurt energy production and jobs.
 Most Democrats support those same policies as necessary to combat climate change and encourage conservation of public lands.